in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 ##### Spring MVC For Beginners : Build Java Web App in 25 Steps

-> I learned a lot practically building the web application and you guys have tried using new concepts like bootstrap, HTML 5 which helps us go through them as well.

 > This course covers quite a lot of subjects: Maven, Spring MVC, and Maven support for Bootstrap, Hibernate Validator, JSTL, jQuery, ...The author does a good job introducing all of these technologies.

-##### JUnit Tutorial for Beginners - Learn Java Unit Testing

-> This course starts and develops into more complex topics with clear explanations.
-It uses Eclipse and Maven so you can have the same tools available to use.

 ##### Java Servlets and JSP - Build Java EE(JEE) app in 25 Steps

-> Simple, yet precise explanation.
-The course is also enabling in understanding how to use tools like eclipse, maven, tomcat.

 > You will learn the concepts of Servlets, JSP, Maven, TomCat, and bit of bootstrap and CSS also.
 A++++